lcrees/stuf/README.rst

-A collection of dictionary types that support access with dot notation.
-Includes *defaultdict*, *OrderedDict*, restricted, and immutable versions. dictionarys.
+A collection of dictionary types with attribute-style access.
+Includes
+*defaultdict*,  *OrderedDict*, restricted, and immutable versions.